 Whether you’re skiing for the first time or you’re an expert and whether you’re a family wanting a chillled vacation or a group of friends wanting to party, Valle Nevado Ski Resort in Chile is a fantastic experience catering to many.
 Meaning Snowy Valley in Spanish, Valle Nevado is situated in the spectacular Andes, who's jaggered, rocky peaks stretch for as far as the eye can see.
 It's difficult not to stop for photo opportunities on every run, particularly when it receives so many blue-sky days.

 Beginners are well catered for at Valle Nevado, with an array of green runs and ‘baby’ slopes conveniently located adjacent to the hotels.
 There are also slopes dedicated to ski school and first timers.
+Intermediates will love the long, wide open groomers which sometimes have a decent enough pitch to get up quite a speed.
 Several black runs with a decent pitch are accessible from the top lifts, although advanced skiers will have most fun ripping through the off-piste snow in the upper reaches of the resort.
 Natural half-pipes, gullies, and bowls are a joy, particularly becoming a powder playground when Mother Nature provides.
 Due to its sometimes flat terrain, snowboarders are best to be prepared for a short skate at times.

 The backcountry terrain surrounding Valle Nevado is where the best expert terrain can be found, but as always, a local guide is highly recommended.
 Heli-skiing is a must for advanced and expert skiers with access to some incredible Andes terrain just minutes from the hotel heli-pad.
 Scout can include guides and heli-skiing as part of a Valle Nevado ski package.